dcbaker/cython/docs/src/userguide/wrapping_CPlusPlus.rst

 .. _wrapping-cplusplus:

 ********************************
-Using C++ in Cython
+Using C++ in Cython0
 ********************************

 Overview
 =========

-Cython has native support for most of the C++ language.
+Cython0 has native support for most of the C++ language.
 Specifically:

 * C++ objects can be dynamically allocated with ``new`` and ``del`` keywords.
 * C++ objects can be stack-allocated.